lich-uct/molpher-lib/doc/source/usage/tutorial.rst

     ]
     Total Execution Time: 153964.77300000002 # in milliseconds

-This 'bidirectional search' algorithm uses the built-in operations to facilitate the search, but does one extra procedure after an iteration is completed -- it changes the target molecules of the trees.
+This bidirectional algorithm uses the built-in operations to facilitate the search, but does one extra procedure after an iteration is completed -- it changes the target molecules of the trees.

-When the new leaves are connected, both trees are traversed and molecules closest to the current target are identified in each.
+When the new leaves are connected both trees are traversed and molecules closest to the current target are identified in each.
 The closest molecule from one tree is then set as the new target for the tree searching in the opposite direction and vice versa.